m10rten/trykit/README.md

 - `tryto` - try to execute a function or get a value, otherwise return a given default;
 - `TryWhen` - try to use a value given when it is matching a certain condition, otherwise use given default;
 - `merge` - a function to easily merge different objects or arrays (not both) into 1 variable;
+- `snag` - a function to easily chain error handling with builder-like pattern;

 ## `safetry`